iManagement

 No clear objective = no opening.

-Each opening has a biological cost for the colony.
-Opening too frequently increases stress, disrupts the brood nest microclimate and unnecessarily mobilises internal resources for several dozen hours.
+Every opening carries a biological cost for the colony.
+Opening too frequently increases stress, disturbs the microclimate of the brood nest, and unnecessarily ties up internal resources for several dozen hours.

 Good reasons to open